Active Military and Dependents

 In-State Grace Period

-- Georgia law allows a six-month grace period for a service member whose Georgia driver's license expires while he/she is on active duty outside the State of Georgia.
+- Georgia law allows a six-month grace period for a service member whose Georgia driver's license expires while on active duty outside the State of Georgia.
 This grace period is not added to the expiration date.
 If the service member's license is not a GA Driver's License, this provision does not apply.
 The service member should contact the issuing state for more information.

-- Service members are allowed to drive in Georgia on an expired Georgia driver's license for six months after the date he/she is discharged or reassigned back into the state.
+- Service members are allowed to drive in Georgia on an expired Georgia driver's license for six months after the date of being discharged or reassigned back into the state.

-- They are exempt from being cited for driving with an expired license.
+- Service members are exempt from being cited for driving with an expired license.
 If cited, a copy of the official military orders or a written verification signed by a commanding officer must be brought into a Customer Service Center and a waiver will be issued.

 Veteran and Honorary Licenses

 - Customers age 64 and older are required to take and successfully complete a vision screening at each renewal period.
 See Senior Drivers for more information.

 - The spouse of a disabled separated veteran who does not have a driver's license or a surviving spouse (who has not remarried) of a deceased separated veteran is entitled to the same driver's license available to the veteran.
 Applicant must submit an original , approved by the Georgia Department of Veteran Services.